 You can participate in creating or revising a standard in many ways:

-- Joining a joint committee, the consensus body responsible for development and revision of NSF/ANSI standards
+- Joining a joint committee, the consensus body responsible for of facilitating standards development and revision

 - Joining a task group that provides recommendations to the responsible joint committee on a specific issue

 - Attending joint committee or task group meetings as an observer

 - Submitting public review and comments through ANSI

 - Submitting an issue document to suggest revision to an NSF/ANSI standard

 ANSI requires a public review period for all proposed standards in Standards Action.
 Drafts are announced under Call for Comments and revisions under Final Actions.

 NSF joint committees, consisting of public health, industry and user members, are consensus bodies responsible for: